 A friend of mine stayed at Nomaa Hotel, located in Batel, and loved it.
 If you like sophistication and more personal type of service this is my tip.

-The Johnscher by San Juan is located in Curitiba’s Historic Center and its building is considered a city’s historical heritage.
+The San Juan Johnscher Hotel is located in Curitiba’s Historic Center and its building is considered a city’s historical heritage.
 In addition to being very charming and affordable, Johnscher has good guest recommendations.

 O Bosque Hostel

 For those who want to save money or stay in a more relaxed environment and suddenly make new friends, Bosque Hostel is in the Civic Center near the Niemeyer Museum.

 Do you know any cool places in Curitiba or things to do that aren’t here but should?
 Tell us =)